spookyorange/spookyorange/README.md

-I’m @spookyorange
+I’m @spookyorange,

-I’m interested in coding web apps, ruby, and video games

-I’m currently learning ruby and ruby on rails to become a full stack web developer
+I code web apps,
+I do Full-Stack with Ruby on Rails as back-end(for now)

 Reach me via e-mail : korkmazcoltu@mail.ru
+Personal Portfolio: spookyorange.com

 <!---
 spookyorange/spookyorange is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.